Officer Candidate School (United States Army): Accelerated & Traditional

 The Army National Guard also offers an "Accelerated" OCS program, which is a 56-day, full-time program.
-The accelerated program is the most physically and mentally demanding program and while the majority of candidates for the accelerated program are already enlisted soldiers, the failure rate is consistently over 40%.
+The Accelerated program is the most physically and mentally demanding program and while the majority of candidates for the Accelerated program are already enlisted soldiers, the failure rate is consistently over 40%.

-Upon successful completion of either Army National Guard OCS program, graduates are eligible for commissioning as a second lieutenant pending federal recognition.
-This is normally the only possibility of attaining an officer's commission without the prerequisite of having a bachelor's degree.
-There are, however, requirements that allow basic qualification for entrance into Officer Candidate School for the Army Reserves.
-However, as the Army's needs for junior grade officers ebbs and flows, the requirement for a degree may be added as a temporary measure.
-This will be announced to the force via an Army G1 MILPER message.
+Upon successful completion of either OCS program, graduates are eligible for commissioning as a Second Lieutenant pending federal recognition.
+There are requirements that allow basic qualification for entrance into OCS for the Army Reserve and Army National Guard.
 The Army Regulation (AR) that governs OCS is AR 350–51.
-These include having at least 90 credits from an accredited college, approval from the Officer Candidate School board, and falling in the age range of 18 to 41 years.
+Candidates must have at least 90 credits from an accredited college, approval from the state RTI board, and falling in the age range of 18 to 41 years.

 Basic Officer Leadership Course (BOLC)

 In 2009, the Army streamlined the officer training pipeline by removing BOLC II and renaming BOLC I to BOLC-A and BOLC III to BOLC-B. Three weeks of training were added to BOLC-B which includes basic soldiering skills such as land navigation and weapons qualification.
 Thus, three separate schools were combined into two.
 Today's 'BOLC' was formerly known as the Officer Basic Course (OBC).